 As she navigates the rituals of parting, Oksana feels her way through memory and heartache with a wry humour, reflecting on her complex relationship with her mother and on her own experiences of love, loss, sexuality and the search for home.

 Powerful, lyrical and precise, this extraordinary debut is a novel which blurs the line between reality and creation.
-Wound is a both an exploration of grief and a journey towards love, happiness and creative fulfilment.
+Wound is both an exploration of grief and a journey towards love, happiness and creative fulfilment.

 Translated from the Russian by Elina Alter